 The first mountain I tackled in Ireland was Croagh Patrick, nicknamed the Reef, and since that day everything changed.
 I fell in love with the physical challenge as well as with open space, big sky and buzzing insects.

-As it was expected, over the years my appetite for more impressive summits and challenging hikes grew bigger.
-And, my burning desire to visit The Dolomites increased stronger; they may not be Europes highest peaks, yet for me personally, they are the most striking ones.
+As it was expected, over the years, my appetite for more impressive summits and challenging hikes grew bigger.
+And, my burning desire to visit The Dolomites increased stronger; they may not be Europe’s highest peaks, yet for me personally, they are the most memorable ones.

-I often think of words to describe what hiking and climbing adventures mean to me but all I know it’s so much more than standing on the summit.
+I often think of words to describe what hiking and climbing adventures mean to me, but all I know it’s so much more than standing on the summit or reaching the finish line.

 Alfred Wainwright, known for his famous Pictorial Guides to the Lakeland Fells couldn’t have said it better: